operations-project/operations/README.md

 The release branch is currently `1.10.x`.

-Everything needed to develop Ox is in this repository, including a Lando development environment with multiple sites for testing Site Manager connections:
+Everything needed to develop Operations is in this repository, including a Lando development environment with multiple sites for testing Site Manager connections:

-1. Find or Submit an issue to work on at https://www.drupal.org/project/issues/ox?categories=All
+1. Find or Submit an issue to work on at https://www.drupal.org/project/issues/operations?categories=All

 1. Create an issue fork: On the issue page, underneath the issue description, there is a big green button labelled "Create Issue Fork".

 2. Clone your repository and create a branch for the issue:

-        # Replace the number with issue ID
-        git clone git@git.drupal.org:project/ox-12345678.git
-        git checkout -b 12345678-fix-thing
-        git push -u origin 12345678-fix-thing
+    See the buttons on the issue.

-3. Enter the directory and launch lando:
+3. Enter the code and launch lando:

-        cd ox
         lando start

-4. Install Drupal Ox using Drush or the Web UI.
+4. Install Drupal Operations using the composer command.

-        drush site:install
+        composer ox:launch

+This will give you 4 sites to work with.

 5. Do the work, push the code.
 6. Once ready, submit a Merge Request using the gitlab or the issue page.